saadazghour/auto-save-bookmarks-x-likes/README.md

 # Auto Save Bookmarks on X Likes Page

 This script automates the process of saving all bookmarks on the "Likes" page of your X (formerly Twitter) account.
-It clicks on the "Bookmark" button for all liked posts & h&les infinite scrolling to process all posts dynamically.
+It clicks on the "Bookmark" button for all liked posts & handles infinite scrolling to process all posts dynamically.

 ## Features

 - Automatically saves all liked posts by clicking the "Bookmark" button.
-- H&les infinite scrolling to load & save new posts dynamically.
+- Handles infinite scrolling to load & save new posts dynamically.
 - Stops execution once all posts are processed.

 ## Prerequisites

 - A modern browser with developer tools (Google Chrome, Firefox, Edge, etc.).
 - Access to your X "Likes" page: `https://x.com/<your-username>/likes`.

 ## Steps to Use